General licences - IOM/2022/RUS006

 A relevant Institution may process payments in accordance with 1 to 4 above.

 When payments are made under 1 to 3 above, the subsidiaries must provide written notice to the Treasury that it is conducting activity permitted under this licence and must supply the Treasury with its current, valid contact details within 7 days of making the payment.
 Notice may be provided by email to email@example.com.

 This notification does not constitute verification by the Treasury that activity purported to be permitted under this licence is permitted.

-The entities making payments under this licence must keep accurate, complete and readable records, on paper or electronically, of any activity purporting to have been permitted under this licence for a minimum of 6 years.
+The subsidiaries making payments under this licence must keep accurate, complete and readable records, on paper or electronically, of any activity purporting to have been permitted under this licence for a minimum of 6 years.